 A Few Pictures Of Train Interiors

 I know I know, you are dying to see how a 6000 dollar train ride actually looks from inside.
 The pictures below are from The Golden Chariot.
-The other trains have slightly different interior but the ambience they create is equally royal.
+The other trains have slightly different interior but the ambiance they create is equally royal.

 The Final Verdict: Do I Recommend A Luxury Train Ride In India?